bilal-fazlani/commanddotnet/README.md

 }
 ```

-## Fluent validation for parameters
+## Fluent validation for arguments

-You can use [FluentValidation](https://github.com/JeremySkinner/FluentValidation) with this library to validate input parameters, provided you model your parameters into classes.
+You can use [FluentValidation](https://github.com/JeremySkinner/FluentValidation) with this library to validate arguments modelled with [IArgumentModel](#Modeling).

 Here's an example,